d-naumov/Project3/README.md

 ## Authors

+- Denis Kovtun
+- Dimitri Naumov
+- Natalja Röhm
-- Name
+- Egor Danilov

 ## License

 This game is distributed under the MIT License.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE](LICENSE.txt) for details.

 ---